 If the balance were left as tax-deferred for decades and not converted to Roth at any point, the likelihood of an “RMD problem” would be higher, as well.
 Based on my portfolio as it is now, it’s highly unlikely that I will be pushed into the top income tax brackets by required minimum distributions when I’m a septuagenarian.

 Is there a better way to make Roth Conversions?

 Yes!
-Wait until you’re early retired.
-You can convert smaller chunks one year at a time, when you are in lower income brackets.
-A good strategy is to fill the 15% bracket, and perhaps the 25% bracket with Roth conversions.
+Wait until you’re retired (particularly if you plan to retire early).
+You can convert smaller chunks one year at a time when you are in lower income brackets.
+A good strategy is to fill the 12% bracket, and perhaps the 24% bracket with Roth conversions.
 Play around with tax software and see what works in your situation.
-If you convert too much, you can recharacterize a portion of the conversion back to traditional before filing your taxes the following year.

 Making annual conversions to Roth will build a so-called Roth ladder, which is a great strategy to access your 401(k) / IRA money prior to age 59.5.
 Converted assets can be accessed tax and penalty-free after it has seasoned in the Roth for 5 years (technically January 1st of the year 5 years later, so closer to four years if you convert late in the year).

 We make the best decisions we can with the knowledge we have at the moment.
 When I was 35, the thought of an early retirement hadn’t crossed my mind.
 I thought 2010 would be my only opportunity to get my hands on more Roth money, before going back to many years of adding $50,000 a year in tax deferred retirement savings.